This Employee Handbook applies to all regular employees in positions not restricted to BSC members.

 A health care provider’s statement must be submitted verifying the need for pregnancy disability leave and its beginning and expected ending dates.
 Any changes in this information should be promptly reported to the BSC.
 Employees returning from pregnancy disability leave must submit a health care provider’s verification of their fitness to return to work.

-So that an employee’s return to work can be properly scheduled, an employee on pregnancy disability leave is requested to provide the BSC with at least two (2) weeks advance notice of the date she intends to return to work.
+So that an employee’s return to work can be properly scheduled, an employee on pregnancy disability leave is requested to provide the BSC with at least two (2) weeks advance notice of the date they intend to return to work.

 If an employee fails to report to work promptly at the end of the pregnancy disability leave, the BSC will assume that the employee has resigned.